-Prosecutors say former George Santos campaign treasurer will plead guilty to unspecified charge
+Rep. George Santos’ former campaign treasurer will plead guilty to a federal felony, prosecutors say

-NEW YORK (AP) — The ex-campaign treasurer for U.S. Rep. George Santos is scheduled to enter a guilty plea to an unspecified felony in connection with the sprawling federal investigation of financial irregularities surrounding the indicted New York Republican, prosecutors say.
+NEW YORK (AP) — The ex-campaign treasurer for U.S. Rep. George Santos will plead guilty on Thursday to an unspecified felony in connection with the sprawling federal investigation of financial irregularities surrounding the indicted New York Republican, prosecutors said.

-Nancy Marks is a veteran Long Island political operative.
-Marks served as the campaign treasurer and close aide to Santos during his two congressional bids.
+Nancy Marks, a veteran Long Island political operative, served as the campaign treasurer and close aide to Santos during his two congressional bids.
 Marks resigned amid growing questions about Santos’ campaign finances and revelations Santos had fabricated much of his life story.

 Marks’ plea is scheduled to take place in a Central Islip courtroom on Thursday afternoon.
 It comes as Santos faces a 13-count federal indictment centered on charges of money laundering and lying to Congress in an earlier financial disclosure.

+Marks and Santos haven’t returned messages seeking comment.
+A spokesperson for the U.S. attorney’s office in Brooklyn declined to say what charge or charges Marks faced.
+She had not previously been charged, and Thursday would mark her first appearance in court.

-The investigation of the first-term congressman has also engulfed Marks, a key behind-the-scenes figure in Long Island Republican politics who built a business as a treasurer and consultant to dozens of local, state and federal candidates.
+The investigation of Santos, a first-term congressman, has also engulfed Marks, a key behind-the-scenes figure in Long Island Republican politics who built a business as a treasurer and consultant to dozens of local, state and federal candidates.

 Marks has faced questions about the congressman’s unusual campaign filings, including a series of $199.99 expenses, just below the legal limit for disclosure.
 Santos, in turn, has sought to pin the blame for his unexplained finances on Marks, who he claims “went rogue” without his knowledge.